Abdusshh/DataScience/README.md

 # VSCode_Project

-This repository is the first steps of me trying to learn VS Code and it's Source Control features.
+This repository is my first step trying to learn VS Code and it's Source Control features.